cloudControl/documentation/Platform documentation.md

 ### Choosing Optimal Settings

-You can use the Blitz.io Add-on to run synthetic load tests against your deployments to see how well they perform with the current --min and --max settings under load to determine the optimal scaling settings and adjust accordingly.
+You can use the Blitz.io and New Relic Add-ons to run synthetic load tests against your deployments and analyze how well they perform with the current --min and --max settings under load to determine the optimal scaling settings and adjust accordingly.
+We have a [tutorial](https://www.cloudcontrol.com/blog/best-practice-running-and-analyzing-load-tests-on-your-cloudcontrol-app) that explains this in more detail.

 ## Performance & Caching